martinreus/martinreus.github.io/_posts/2020-02-01-angular-ssr-translations.md

 ng serve
 ```

 and head over to http://localhost:4200, you will see that the message will always be presented in your preferred language, which will be the first you listed when configuring the available languages.
-You can head to the file transloco-root.module.ts and check that a default language is set there.
-But what we actually want is to set this dinamically depending on the language set in the user's browser configuration.
+If you open `transloco-root.module.ts` you will see that a default language is set there.
+What we actually want though is to choose it dinamically, depending on which language is set in the user's browser configuration.

 For that, we will need to get the browser's language configuration and use it to decide in which language to present the page.
 Since we are also going to do SSR, we will need to get the language from the request headers, since we don't have access to the user's browser configuration.